Try something different and scary this Valentines!

 What people are saying about Dead City.

-Dead City Haunted House in Salt Lake City (Murray) UtahDead City Haunted House in Salt Lake City (Murray) Utah is new and located on 5425 S Vine Street (700 E) and is now open.
+Dead City Haunted House in Salt Lake City (Murray) UtahDead City Haunted House in Salt Lake City (Murray) Utah is new and located on 5425 S Vine Street (700 E).
 Within our massive 30,000 square foot building are over 50 rooms of fear containg all new scares and new screams never before seen in Utah.
 Come be one of the first to experience this brand new Haunted House adventure in Utah!

 Dead City Haunted House - Awesome Haunted House special effects for UtahWe love monsters, skeletons, animatronics, and special effects!
 Bringing creatures to life and creating a magical world, where you as guests can lose yourselves in an immersive adventure, is very fulfilling to us.
 You’ll scream, then laugh and have fun with your friends.
 Entertaining you is what we love to do!